 The observed increased milk pH is in agreement with subclinical mastitis pattern, further supported by positive CMT reactions.
 Behavioural and welfare observations substantiated the physiological stress response, reinforcing that clinical cowpox can transiently compromise animal well being.
 Monitoring these indicators provide a simple yet effective welfare assessment tool for field veterinarians.
 From an epidemiological perspective, winter occurrence and proximity to rodent populations point towards rodent reservoirs as a possible source of viral transmission, corroborating reports by Marennikova et al., (1984) and Essbauer and Meyer (2007).
 Preventive strategies should thus include improved rodent control, personal protective equipment for milkers, regular teat disinfection, and isolation of affected animals.

-Human infection in the present outbreak was restricted to three individuals who exhibited classical self-limiting cow pox lesions on the hands and fingers.
-The papulo pastular lesions with mild fever was similar to the symptoms described by Baxy et al. (1984) and Vogel et al. (2012).
+Human infection in the present outbreak was restricted to three individuals who exhibited classical self-limiting cowpox lesions on the hands and fingers.
+The papulo-pustular lesions with mild fever were similar to the symptoms described by Baxy et al. (1984) and Vogel et al. (2012).
 Complete recovery within 12-14 days without scarring indicated a mild local form of zoonotic infection.
 This emphasizes the importance of personal protective equipment (PPE), especially gloves and disinfectant hand washes for workers handling infected animals.
 The incident underlines the one health perspective linking animal welfare, zoonotic risk and occupational safety.
 Overall, this case study underscores that even resilient indigenous cattle breeds such as Sahiwal can experience welfare and productivity losses during cowpox outbreaks.
 Incorporating welfare-based management, prompt treatment, and biosecurity measures is crucial to reduce both animal suffering and economic loss in future incidences.

 Figure 1.
 Line graph showing changes in temperature and heart rate of affected cows during infection and recovery phases.